qouteall/qouteall-blog/blog/Statistics.md

 ## Basic concepts

+What's the essence of probability?
+There are two views:

+- Frequentist: Probability is an objective thing.
+We can know probability from the result of repeating a random event many times in the same condition.
-Probability is relative to the information you have.
+- Bayesian: Probability is a subjective thing.
+Probability means how you think it's likely to happen based on your initial assumptions and the evidences you see. **Probability is relative to the information you have.**

 Probability is related to sampling assumptions.
-Example: [Bertrand Paradox](https://en.wikipedia.org/wiki/Bertrand_paradox_(probability)): there are many ways to randoly select a chord on a circle, with different "proability densities".
+Example: [Bertrand Paradox](https://en.wikipedia.org/wiki/Bertrand_paradox_(probability)): there are many ways to randoly select a chord on a circle, with different proability densities of chord.

 A distribution tells how likely a random variable will be what value: